Kss2k/modsem/README.md

 - "dblcent" = double centering approach (Marsh., 2013)
   - default
 - "pind" = basic product indicator approach (not recommended)
-- "lms" = The latent moderated structural equations approach through the nlsem package
+- "lms" = The latent moderated structural equations approach
-  - note: can only be done if you have a single endogenous (dependent) variable.
-  - do `qml = TRUE` for the quasi maximum likelihood version
+  - note: now implemented with multiple endogenous variables however it does not allow interactions between two enodgenous variables, it does however allow interactions between exogenous:endogenous and exogenous:exogenous
   - do `optimize = TRUE` for faster convergence (experimental feature)
 - "mplus"
   - estimates model through Mplus, if it is installed